 Not watching there, that's for sure.

-You know, I but look, that there is after elections, there uh there's a normal fall off in in ratings.
+You know, but look, there is after elections, there's a normal falloff in ratings.

 I think if we want voter integrity and confidence in elections, I think we need simple things like voter ID, signature verification.

-Um I think you need things like if partisan observers and the law requires they can observe the vote count, I think they should be able to observe that didn't happen in twenty twenty.
+I think you need things like if partisan observers and the law requires they can observe the vote count, I think they should be able to observe that didn't happen in 2020.

 Chain of custody issues have come up in many states where, you know, does anybody know where the ballots are and who has access to them?